Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 Please see the [this document](https://hackmd.io/@-HV50kYcRqOjl_7du8m1AA/SkJPfqBeC) and [PR #515](https://github.com/Layr-Labs/eigenlayer-contracts/pull/515) for a design history and motivation for the PEPE Release.

-## EigenPod Upgrades
+## EigenPod Upgrades and Pending Consensus Rewards

 For all M1 to PEPE migrations - we no longer require users to upgrade their EigenPod contracts per the deprecated activateRestaking() method.
 M1 pods will be upgraded automatically to PEPE compliant EigenPods by EigenLabs.

-The delayed withdrawal router will remain functional after PEPE.
+The delayed withdrawal router is being deprecated with the PEPE release, but will remain functional.
 It will not receive new consensus rewards from EigenPods, however if you have existing rewards you may continue to claim them as they become claimable.

 To claim consensus rewards invoke DelayedWithdrawalRouter.claimDelayedWithdrawals().
 References: